Skip to content

 Run the following command to connect to the container as if it were running locally:

-• The Job starts an sshd server on port 22.
+• The Workload starts and sshd server on port 22.

 • The connection is redirected to the local machine (127.0.0.1) on port 2222